 When the fourth Thursday in February blows in, perhaps with a late snow in tow, everyone craves a piping hot, spicy bowl of chili to chase the chills away and to celebrate Chili Day.

-Chili is popular cold weather fare and one of the many stars at Super Bowl parties everywhere.
-The great debates stem from hotly contested ingredient lists and chefs that defend versus deviate from tradition.
+Chili is popular cold weather fare and one of the many stars at Super Bowl parties.
+However, great debates stem from hotly contested ingredient lists and chefs that defend versus deviate from tradition.

 Chili Con Carne means chili peppers with meat, and that’s how chili made its American debut in the state of Texas.
 These traditional bowls of ‘red’, as they are called, contain chunks of beef and chili peppers.